Friends of the Wild Flower Garden

-Clinton Odell was the founder of The Friends of the Wild Flower Garden.
-In the newspaper photo below are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of The Friends and at the time, was President. -center- Martha Crone was also a founder of the Friends and at the time was Secretary - Treasurer and editor of The Fringed Gentian™.
-She had just retired from the position of Garden Curator. -right- Mrs. Clinton Odell (Amy).
+Clinton Odell was the founder of Friends of the Wild Flower Garden.
+In the newspaper photo below from June 14, 1959 are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of the Friends and at the time, was president; -center- Martha Crone was also a founder of the Friends and at the time was secretary/treasurer and editor of The Fringed Gentian™.
+She had just retired from the position of Garden Curator; -right- Mrs. Clinton Odell (Amy).

 Above: The dedication tablet on the Odell bench in the Upland Garden.
-2nd photo: The dedication tablet for the bird bath (photo below) in memory of Amy H. Odell who passed away on Dec.
-7, 1966.
+2nd photo: The dedication tablet for the bird bath in memory of Amy H. Odell who passed away on December 7, 1966.